 Limitations on use of funds for costs of new facility.
 The Coverdell law limits the amount of funds that may be used for the costs of a new facility or facilities.
 See 42 U.S.C. § 3797m(c).
 Maximum amounts are determined by the total amount of the Coverdell grant (including both base and competitive funds) and the total amount of funds available for Coverdell grants nationwide.
 The maximum amounts that may be used for costs of new facilities are as follows.
-(Estimates and calculations are based on the assumption that the total available funds for Coverdell awards in FY 2012 are \$10,586,098.
-See "Available Funding" on page 8.)
+(Estimates and calculations are based on the assumption that the total available funds for Coverdell awards in FY 2014 will be \$10,500,000.
+Please refer to the discussion under "Available Funding" on page 8.)

 - a.
-Grants that do not exceed 0.6 percent of the total available funds (estimated at \$63,517) for FY 2012.
-If the total Coverdell grant to an applicant State or unit of local government is less than or equal to 0.6 percent of the total available funds (estimated here at \$63,517), no more than 80 percent of the total grant may be used for the costs of any new facility. - b.
+Grants that do not exceed 0.6 percent of the total available funds (estimated at \$63,000) for FY 2014.
+If the total Coverdell grant to an applicant State or unit of local government is less than or equal to 0.6 percent of the total available funds (estimated here at \$63,000), no more than 80 percent of the total grant may be used for the costs of any new facility. - b.
 Grants that exceed 0.6 percent of the total available funds.
-If an applicant State receives a total grant that exceeds 0.6 percent of the total available funds (estimated here at \$63,517), the amount of the grant that can be used for the costs of any new facility cannot exceed the sum of 80 percent of 0.6 percent of the total available funds (such 80 percent estimated here at \$50,814) plus 40 percent of the amount of the grant in excess of 0.6 percent of the total available funds.
+If an applicant State receives a total grant that exceeds 0.6 percent of the total available funds (estimated here at \$63,000), the amount of the grant that can be used for the costs of any new facility cannot exceed the sum of 80 percent of 0.6 percent of the total available funds (such 80 percent estimated here at \$50,400) plus 40 percent of the amount of the grant in excess of 0.6 percent of the total available funds.

-For example, assuming that the total available funds for Coverdell awards for FY 2012 are \$10,586,098, if a State receives a total Coverdell grant of \$100,000, no more than \$65,407 may be used for the costs of any new facility.
+For example, if \$10,500,000 were to become available for Coverdell awards in FY 2014 and a State were to receive a total Coverdell grant of \$100,000, no more than \$65,400 may be used for the costs of any new facility.